Penpal

 Death spares Chicago because he likes the pizza, he pulls Sam’s soul from hell, but refuses to do the same for Adam, and seems to only do this because he wants something from Dean.
 The only person that Death seems particularly fond is actually God.
 When Dean, Sam, and Bobby bind Death to them in order to kill Castiel, who proclaimed himself god, Death doesn’t understand that they want him to kill the Castiel god and thinks that they want him to kill the God.
 Death tries to stall.
 He lies and says that he can’t, and when Castiel shows up calling himself god Death makes fun of him, calling him a “mutated angel” and says, “I know God, and you sir, are no God.”

 I think the Death of Supernatural is portrayed as he is because he is based on humanity’s own feelings about death.
-Death is the awe-inspiring, impartial, unfeeling force in the universe, but for those of us with some spirituality we also have a sense that Death is apart of something greater and more important.
+Death is the awe-inspiring, impartial, unfeeling force in the universe, but for those of us with some spirituality we also have a sense that Death is part of something greater and more important.
 In this respect, Death in Supernatural is portrayed extremely well.

 Neil Gaiman and Terry Pratchett, how do I love thee?
 Let me count the ways…

-I’m not ashamed to say that Good Omens is perhaps my all time favorite novels with one of my all time favorite portrayals of Death, or I guess for these purposes we should call him DEATH.
+I’m not ashamed to say that Good Omens is perhaps my all-time favorite novels with one of my all-time favorite portrayals of Death, or I guess for these purposes we should call him DEATH.
 In this portrayal, DEATH is not impartial.
 DEATH is excited for the end of the world.
 It is described by him and the other horseman as waiting for Christmas or your birthday.
 At the end of the novel, the antichrist Adam faces down DEATH because he doesn’t want the world to end.
 DEATH wants the world to end and tries to convince Adam to follow along with his nature, but when Adam and his friends defeat the other horseman, DEATH grudgingly concedes that the apocalypse cannot continue, but makes of point of saying that he is not defeated.

 BUT I, he said, AM NOT LIKE THEM.
 I AM AZRAEL, CREATED TO BE CREATION’S SHADOW.
 YOU CANNOT DESTROY ME.
 THAT WOULD DESTROY THE WORLD.